 Debt Collection Laws

-If you received a loan from a lender or owed money to a business and someone other than the lender or business is now attempting to collect from you, the collection activity may be subject to the federal Fair Debt Collection Practices Act (FDCPA).
+If you received a loan from a lender or owed money to a business, and someone other than the lender or business is now attempting to collect from you, the collection activity may be subject to the federal Fair Debt Collection Practices Act (FDCPA).
 If you receive a communication from a party claiming that a debt is owed, you should request a “written validation notice,” which must include the amount of the debt, the name of the creditor you owe, and your rights under the FDCPA.
-If you have questions regarding debt collection laws, contact the Federal Trade Commission at 1-877-FTC-HELP, or online at www.ftc.gov.
+If you have questions regarding debt collection laws, contact the Federal Trade Commission at 1-877-FTC-HELP (1-877-382-4357), or visit their website at www.ftc.gov.

 If someone threatens to garnish your wages, contact your employer, or uses threatening, intimidating, or offensive language, report such actions to state and federal regulators.
 See below for how to contact the appropriate state and federal regulator.